Why you should be talking about Facebook Live

 Since the launch of Facebook Live in the spring of 2016, its marketing worth has not yet been fully utilised.
-Yet with some of the biggest brands demonstrating that Facebook Live can be highly valuable when integrated into a digital marketing strategy, there’s no time like the present to sit up and take note of the lessons that can be learned.
+Some of the biggest brands have demonstrated that Facebook Live can be highly valuable to a digital marketing strategy.
+There’s no time like the present to sit up and take note of the lessons that can be learned!

 The latest gimmick?

 When Facebook announced it was launching Live for all Facebook users in April 2016 (having previously only been available to a small number of users and verified pages), Mark Zuckerberg hailed the move as ‘a big shift in how we communicate [that’s] going to create new opportunities for people to come together.’
 The idea itself wasn’t a novel one, with fans of Twitter-backed Periscope keen to point out that live video for the masses had already existed for a full year.

 And yet, as with many of Facebook’s initiatives, an already large user base and high daily traffic levels meant that the launch was broadly viewed as a successful move.
 As early as May 2016, marketers were beginning to explore the potential value of Facebook Live for strategy.
 AdWeek even declared it ‘The Future for Marketers’.